katiehuangx/Transition-into-Data-Analytics/README.md

 Hello, I'm Katie! 🙋🏻‍♀️

-Sharing this based on my journey and studying style
+Sharing this based on my journey and studying style.

 **📕 My Study Style**
 - I prefer watching videos rather than reading textbooks because I'm a **visual person** and need to see how the code works on my screen.
-- I'm more disciplined when I take paid courses because I've paid for them, so I have to complete them (and not waste money 😅).
+- I'm more disciplined when I take paid courses because I've paid for them, so I have to complete them and not waste money 😅.
 - I'm not a textbook person, but I recently purchased the Python for Data Analysis book so this might change... 👀

 **🧐 What You Need to Know?**